Best Single Serve Coffee Maker of 2021

-The Hamilton Beach Scoop has a simple approach to brewing and sleek, compact design.
+The Hamilton Beach Scoop has a simple approach to brewing and a sleek, compact design.
 The stainless steel scoop and brew-basket holds 13 to 25 grams of ground coffee and neatly fits into a secondary filter that prevents grounds from ending up in your coffee.
 The coffee taste is superior to that coming from the Keurig K Mini or Sboly Single Serve Coffee Maker, and the brewing process produces no waste aside from spent grounds.
-We appreciate it for its less expensive pods and stainless steel design.
+We enjoyed the cost-effective pods and the quality stainless steel design.